You Can Now Go Clubbing Sober in Sweden With this Guy

 Do you think people will hit on each other more, or less?

 Less in the beginning, but after a while I think people will bring down their guard and feel comfortable enough to flirt.
-There might be less cheesy one-liners and maybe even less one-night stands though.
+There might be less cheesy one-liners and maybe even less one-night stands.

 Maybe it will generate more couples, rather then sporadic fucks.